PK

 Example

-function to submit a background process that will start as soon as possible.
+The following example shows how to use the SUBMIT_PROCESS function to submit a background process that will start as soon as possible.

 Use this function to determine how much time has elapsed since the job was submitted.